saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README_Master.md

      2	Compute
 	 3	Networking

-Step 5 : User will be prompted to select the service under category that was selected in Step 4. select the number against the service that you wish to import else select 0 to exit.
+Step 5 : User will be prompted to select the service under category that was selected in Step 4.
+Select the number against the service that you wish to import else select 0 to exit.

      - Select the service ID  from the list (press 0 to exit):
      1	GoogleSQL